tomf247/hangman/README.md

 ### Solved Bugs

 - The underscore character does not display in the Heroku CLI.
 This was a challenge as I relied on the number of underscores to show the length of the word being guessed.
 I fixed this by substituting the underscore with a hyphen character.
+Further debugging showed the issue was local to my environment, and the underscore was reverted back.

 - I had an "index-out-of-range" error when displaying the ASCII art.
 This was solved by subtracting 1 from the length of the array.

+- The ASCII art used required escape characters to pass linting.

 ### Remaining Bugs